ENHANCE BALLROOM WITH YOUR COLOR THEME

 DO WE REALLY NEED WEDDING UP-LIGHTING?

-Up-lighting also should not be confused with venue room lighting which is mainly used to brighten up the venue v. add color like uplighting is used for.
-There are some wedding venues in Connecticut that have tried to put in their own built-in uplighting, but they are usually poorly placed within the room and use older technology.
+Up-lighting also should not be confused with venue room lighting which is mainly used to brighten up the venue.
+There are some wedding venues in Sacramento that have tried to put in their own built-in uplighting, but they are usually poorly placed within the room and use older technology.
 Each light is using the modern wireless technology with 9-12 large RGBWA Led light and batterry operate, which is no harm to using the old venue power and no messy wire that people can trip over.

 Think of up-lighting as a way to bring in your wedding colors or accent those colors within your room decor.
 If the bridesmaid dresses are blue, then maybe a complimentary color like yellow on the walls will work for your wedding uplighting.
 Maybe that barn wedding is just too dark and using amber up-lighting on the wood beams will bring out the warm wood tones.
 Any way you look at it – up-lighting will make your wedding photos even better.